After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 _Note 2: You could do the same to TV shows (i.e. have multiple subdirs/libraries within `TV`), but this guide will not go over that.
 However, the steps are similar to the one below._

+_Note 3: If you have a separate Plex and Feeder setup, the following steps will be done on the server where Plex is installed._

 ## 1. Create folders in Google Drive